-Many patients are unsure of their ethnicity or family history, therefore, we recommend genetic screening of the diseases listed below.
+Many patients are unsure of their ethnicity or family history.
+The testing is the same cost whether selected diseases or a whole panel are tested for.
+Therefore, we recommend screening for the whole panel of diseases listed below.

-Heritage or History Recommended Carrier Screening All patients, regardless of race or ethnicity Cystic fibrosis and spinal muscle atrophy African, Mediterranean, Middle Eastern, Southeast Asian, West Indian Sickle cell disease, thalassemia, and other hemoglobinopathies Ashkenazi Jewish Tay-Sachs disease, Canavan disease, and Gaucher disease Cajun, French Canadian Tay-Sachs disease Women with a family history of mental retardation or premature ovarian failure • Fragile X
+Heritage or History Recommended Carrier Screening All patients, regardless of race or ethnicity Cystic fibrosis and spinal muscle atrophy African, Mediterranean, Middle Eastern, Southeast Asian, West Indian Sickle cell disease, thalassemia, and other hemoglobinopathies Ashkenazi Jewish Tay-Sachs disease, Canavan disease, and Gaucher disease Cajun, French Canadian • Tay-Sachs disease Women with a family history of mental retardation or premature ovarian failure • Fragile X

-^{}Our testing partner offers cost reduction options based on your insurance plan including out-of-pocket pricing if there is no insurance coverage.
+Our testing partner offers cost reduction options based on your insurance plan including out-of-pocket pricing if there is no insurance coverage.